Yell County, Arkansas Records

 The Yell County Courthouse is located in Danville, Arkansas and Dardanelle, Arkansas.
 Records complete since 1865.
 "In addition for the period prior to 1865, the county has the probate records from May 7, 1858, to Feb.
 10, 1862; the marriage records from July 23, 1841, to Mar.
 24, 1849; and the deed records from Mar.
 2, 1841, to Dec.
 4, 1848.
 The missing records were destroyed by fire during the War.
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Yell county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Yell County Clerk of Circuit Court has Court Records from 1858, Land Records from 1849 and Divorce Records are maintained among the equity records (Divorces issued prior to 1950 are located here.
 Divorces issued after 1950 can be found at the Arkansas Department of Public Health.
 The County Clerk of Circuit Court is the clerk of the circuit, chancery court, and juvenile court and usually acts as the ex-officio recorder of the county.
 The duties of the clerk are to maintain a record of all proceedings of the circuit, chancery and juvenile courts and to prepare the dockets for courts.
 They are also the ex-officio county recorder; and is responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within the county.